 After a long legislative battle and a whole bunch of controversy, it seems that the State of New York has finally declared electric bikes and e-scooters as legal modes of transportation, which can now be used on the streets across the state.

-In fact, New York’s latest tentative budget agreement was met on April 1st, 2020, and included a provision to fully legalized the use of throttle-drive e-bikes and e-scooters.
+In fact, New York’s latest tentative budget agreement was met on April 1st, 2020, and included a provision to legalize the full use of throttle-driven e-bikes and e-scooters.
 Previously, there was much outrage from the state’s community of immigrant food delivery workers, who often use e-bikes or electric scooters as their primary mode of transportation.

 Last year, in June of 2019, New York state authorities announced that they had reached a deal and were planning to lift the ongoing ban against throttle-based e-bikes and scooters.